niebert/Javascript2UML/README.md

 ```

 ## Workflow
-* load javascript file with the `fs` module from the filesystem
+* load javascript file (e.g. `myscript.js`) with the `fs` module from the filesystem and store the loaded string in variable `str4code`
+* use the variable `str4code` as input for the AST generator and you will obtain a JSON tree.